Brown Butter Mincemeat

 - 200 ml Brandy

 Chop the butter into evenly sized pieces then place into a large saucepan.
 Place over a medium heat & allow to melt, stirring regularly with a spatula.
 Keep cooking, until the butter starts to foam, smells nutty & you can see that the milk solids in the bottom of the pan have turned golden brown.
-Remove from the heat & add in all of the remaining ingredients into the brown butter (apart from the brandy).
+Remove the pan from the heat & add in all of the remaining ingredients into the brown butter (apart from the brandy).
 Stir to combine then place over a low heat.

-Heat gently, stirring regularly until the suet has melted then allow to simmer for around 10 minutes.
+Cook the mincemeat gently, stirring regularly until the suet has melted then allow to cook for around 10 minutes.
 The sugar should have dissolved & the fruit will be completely covered in fat.
-Remove from the heat & leave to cool to room temperature, stirring every so often.

-Allow to mature in the fridge for at least a week before using.
+Let the mincemeat mature in the fridge for at least a week before using.
 Leaving it for a couple of months is best.

 1. Cooking On An Aga - Brown the butter on the boiling plate then cook the mincemeat on the simmering plate.